hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 ## Terminology

 - **automatic snapshot** - snapshot collected periodically to provide fault tolerance and processing guarantees
-- **named snapshot** - snapshot exported manually on user request
+- **named snapshot** - snapshot exported manually on user request with specific IMap name
-- **terminal snapshot** - snapshot after which the job will be cancelled
+- **terminal snapshot** - snapshot after which the job will be cancelled.
+Terminal snapshot may be named (`cancelAndExportSnapshot`) or not (`suspend()`).
+  When not named, the terminal snapshot is written in the same maps as automatic snapshot.
+- **export-only snapshot** - named snapshot that is not terminal.

 ## Current snapshotting algorithm